-(9) Contracts in which subcontracting is used shall require the prime contractor to pay its subcontractors within three working days after receiving payment from the City unless the prime contractor notifies the Director in writing within 10 working days prior to receiving payment from the City that there is a bona fide dispute between the prime contractor and the subcontractor, in which case the prime contractor may withhold the disputed amount but shall pay the undisputed amount.
-The Director may, upon making a determination that a bona fide dispute exists between the prime contractor and subcontractor, waive this three-day payment requirement.
-In making the determination as to whether a bona fide dispute exists, the Director shall not consider the merits of the dispute.
-Contracts in which subcontracting is used shall also require the contractor, within 10 working days following receipt of payment from the City, to file an affidavit, under penalty of perjury, that he or she has paid all subcontractors.
-The affidavit shall provide the names and address of all subcontractors and the amount paid to each.
+5 (9) Contracts in which subcontracting is used shall require the prime contractor to pay 6 its subcontractors within three working days after receiving payment from the City unless the 7 prime contractor notifies the Director in writing within 10 working days prior to receiving 8 payment from the City that there is a bona fide dispute between the prime contractor and the 9 subcontractor, in which case the prime contractor may withhold the disputed amount but shall 10 pay the undisputed amount.
+The Director may, upon making a determination that a bona fide dispute exists between the prime contractor and subcontractor, waive this three-day payment 11 12 requirement.
+In making the determination as to whether a bona fide dispute exists, the 13 Director shall not consider the merits of the dispute.
+Contracts in which subcontracting is used 14 shall also require the contractor, within 10 working days following receipt of payment from the 15 City, to file an affidavit, under penalty of perjury, that he or she has paid all subcontractors.
+16 The affidavit shall provide the names and address of all subcontractors and the amount paid 17 to each.

+18 (I) Exceptions.

-- (I) Exceptions. - (1) The bid discount provisions of this Ordinance for Small and Micro-LBEs are not applicable to any contract estimated by the contract awarding authority to cost in excess of \$10,000,000-, and the bid discount provisions of this Ordinance for SBA-LBEs are not applicable to any contract estimated by the contract awarding authority to cost less than \$5,000,000 and in excess of \$20,000,000. - (2) Notwithstanding any other provision of this Section, contract awarding authorities shall not apply a discount where to do so would result in a contract being awarded to a business without the capacity to perform it.
+(1) The bid discount provisions of this Ordinance for Small and Micro-LBEs are not applicable to any contract estimated by the contract awarding authority to cost in excess of \$10,000,000., and the bid discount provisions of this Ordinance for SBA-LBEs are not applicable to any contract estimated by the contract awarding authority to cost less than \$400,000 \$5,000,000 and in excess of \$20,000,000.
+(2) Notwithstanding any other provision of this Section, contract awarding authorities business without the capacity to perform it.
 The Commission may adopt rules and regulations setting standards for determining that an LBE has sufficient skill, experience, and financial capacity to perform the contract.